-Install / Update · Cloudflare Workers docs
+Install / Update

 $ cargo install wrangler

-Rustup, a tool for installing Rust, will also install Cargo.
+Otherwise, to install Cargo, you must first install rustup.
 On Linux and macOS systems,

-rustupcan be installed as follows:
+rustup can be installed as follows:

 $ curl https://sh.rustup.rs -sSf | sh